sanvimam/HotelMgmt/README.md

 JOIN Payments ON Reservations.idReservations = Payments.idReservations
 WHERE Guests.idGuests = <guest_id>;

+This query calculates the total payments made by a specific guest, offering valuable insights into guest spending behavior.
+By analyzing this data, hotel management can track high-value guests and offer them personalized promotions or loyalty benefits.
+Additionally, it helps in financial management by keeping a record of all payments made by each guest, which can be used for billing reconciliation and revenue reporting.

 all vendors providing services to the resort:

 SELECT Vendor.nameVendor, Services.service_name, Services.service_type
 FROM Vendor
 JOIN Services ON Vendor.idVendor = Services.idVendor;

+This query lists all external vendors that provide services to the resort, offering insights into vendor relationships and the services they supply.
+It allows the management to keep track of which vendors are responsible for which services, making it easier to manage contracts, assess vendor performance, and ensure that quality service is delivered to guests.
+This data is essential for maintaining strong vendor partnerships and streamlining service delivery.